-The Board of Trustees are responsible for ensuring that:
+The Board of Trustees are responsible for:

-- the school complies with its duties under child protection and safeguarding legislation. - policies, procedures, and training opportunities with regard to reporting safeguarding concerns are compliant and effective. - there is an effective All Adults Code of Conduct that outlines behavioural expectations. - a suitably trained DSL has been appointed, alongside deputy DSLs where appropriate. - there are robust reporting arrangements, including inter-agency collaboration. - there are appropriate procedures in place to handle allegations and low-level concerns reported against members of staff.
+- Ensuring that the school complies with its duties under child protection and safeguarding legislation. - Ensuring that policies, procedures, and training opportunities with regard to reporting safeguarding concerns are compliant and effective. - Guaranteeing that there is an effective All Adults Code of Conduct that outlines behavioural expectations. - Ensuring that a suitably trained DSL has been appointed, alongside deputy DSLs where appropriate. - Ensuring that there are robust reporting arrangements, including inter-agency collaboration. - Ensuring that there are appropriate procedures in place to handle allegations and low-level concerns reported against members of staff.

-The Head is responsible for:
+The Headteacher is responsible for:

-- being a point of contact for all staff when they have safeguarding concerns, whether serious or low-level. - assessing whether safeguarding concerns about staff members meet the threshold for being termed an allegation, or whether they are low-level concerns. - implementing this policy, and all related policies, throughout the school, and ensuring that staff adhere to it at all times. - safeguarding students' wellbeing and maintaining public trust in the teaching profession. - · ensuring that all staff have undertaken safeguarding training. - ensuring that all staff have an ongoing awareness of low-level concerns and reporting procedures.
+- Being a point of contact for all staff when they have safeguarding concerns, whether serious or low-level. - Assessing whether safeguarding concerns about staff members meet the threshold for being termed an allegation, or whether they are low-level concerns. - Implementing this policy, and all related policies, throughout the school, and ensuring that staff adhere to it at all times. - Safeguarding students' wellbeing and maintaining public trust in the teaching profession. - Ensuring that all staff have undertaken safeguarding training. - Ensuring that all staff have an ongoing awareness of low-level concerns and reporting procedures.